Ojas13-git/apple-watch-shoppin/README.md

 - Browse and filter watch bands by type

 ### Interactive Preview
+- Carousel for different bands to try on cases
 - Real-time updates as you customize
 - Smooth transitions between options